Tailp/CI/README.md

 * mvn package
 * java -jar target/CI-jar-with-dependencies.jar

-Then in your browser like firefox type in http://localhost:8000/ to check that the server is reacting
+Then in your browser like Firefox type in http://localhost:8000/ to check that the server is reacting